-MATH 170 Finite Mathematics (3)
+Courses in the ma jor cannot be taken as pass/fail.

+CISS 241 Programming I (3)

 CISS 242 Programming II (3)

 CISS 243 Programming III (3)

 CISS 280 Systems Analysis & Design I (3)

 CISS 320 Systems Analysis & Design II (3)

 CISS 350 Advanced Algorithms & Data

 Structures (3)

 CISS 360 Computer Systems and Assembly

 Language (3)

-Introduction to Programming (3)

-Choose six semester hours from the following:
+Choose six semes ter hours from the following:

-CISS 234 Visual Basic (3) CISS 236 COBOL Programming (3) CISS 238 Java Programming (3) CISS 370 Operating Systems (3) Computer Graphics (3) CISS 380 CISS 430 Database Systems (3) Programming Languages (3) CISS 445
+CISS 234 Visual Basic (3)

+CISS 236 COBOL Programming (3)

+CISS 238 Java Programming (3)

+CISS 370 Operating Systems (3)

+CISS 380 Computer Graphics (3)

+CISS 430 Database Systems (3)

+CISS 445 Programming Languages (3)

-4. Related Area Requirements: (9 semester hours)
+Related Area Rec uirements: (9 semester hours)

-ACCT 280 Accounting I (3) ACCT 281 Accounting II (3) Choose one of the following:
+ACCT 280 Accounting I (3)

+ACCT 281 Accounting II (3)

+Choose one of the following:

-MGMT 152 Business Mathematics (3) (OR) Finite Mathematics (3) (OR) MATH 170 MATH 250
+MGMT 152 Business Mathematics (3) (OR)

+MATH 170 Finite Mathematics (3) (OR)

-Statistics I (3)
+MATH 250 Statistics I (3)

-Bachelor of Science Degree -Computer Information Systems
+Bachelor of Science Degree - Computer Information Systems

 The Bachelor of Science in Computer Information Systems provides a liberal arts education while emphasizing preparation for either graduate school or a rewarding career.
 Students are provided a rigorous theoretical background coupled with practical and essential skills.
-The program reflects important trends and developments in the computer
+The program reflects important trends and developments in the computer field.

 The Computer Information Systems program provides a curriculum that is based on Computing Curricula 2001 prepared by the Association of Computing Machinery (ACM) and the IEEE Computer Society.
 The resulting course of study places special emphasis on the use of computers in business.
 It provides not only basic skills and a theoretical base, but also reflects important trends and developments in the computer field.
-A variety of elective courses covering topics such as operating systems and software engineering allows students to tailor a program of study to match their
+A variety of elective courses covering topics such as operating systems and software engineering allows students to tailor a program of study to match their interests.

-1. General: A candidate for the Bachelor of Science Degree in Computer Information Systems must complete the general requirements for all baccalaureate degrees, including the general education requirements, and in addition, meet the following specific requirements.

-Ethics Course Requirement
+- 1. General: A candidate for the Bachelor of Science Degree in Computer Information Systems must complete the general requirements for all baccalaureate degrees, including the general education requirements, and in addition, meet the following specific requirements. - 2.
+General Education Requirements: (38-41 semester hours) Ethics Course Requirement (3 semester hours)